 Thousands of the senior households in Corvallis may be eligible to obtain a reverse mortgage.
 Several of these older homeowners have already done their research and begun using reverse mortgages to support their retirement needs.

-Compared with the average home price in Oregon, Corvallis’ median home price is nearly $30,000 higher than the rest of the state at $372,100, according to the Zillow Home Value Index.
-Prices in the area have increased 7.4 percent over the past year, and Zillow projects that they will continue to rise/fall over the course of the next year by roughly 2 percent.
+Compared with the average home price in Oregon, Corvallis’ median home price is much higher than the rest of the state at $529,849, according to the Zillow Home Value Index.
+Zillow projects that they will continue to fall over the course of the next year by roughly .05% percent.

 If you're a homeowner who fits this description and you're interested in using a reverse mortgage to supplement your retirement, you might want to consider a jumbo reverse mortgage, from which you may be able to access a greater portion of your home equity than you otherwise would with a FHA-insured HECM reverse mortgage.

 Reverse mortgages might not be the perfect solution for every homeowner, but depending on your particular situation, a HECM could be something to consider as you approach your retirement years.

 If you reside in Corvallis All Reverse Mortgage, Inc. (ARLO™) is here to answer your questions.
 Access our online calculator to estimate your reverse mortgage lending limit or call usToll Free(800) 565-1722

 Additional Oregon Lender Resource Links: